 Immune System & the Endocannabinoid System

-Another lesser known physiological system that plays a role in our health is the endocannabinoid system (ECS) - a cell-signaling system that regulates many bodily functions and processes, like sleep, mood, and memory.
+Another lesser-known physiological system that plays a role in our health is the endocannabinoid system (ECS) - a cell-signaling system that regulates many bodily functions and processes, like sleep, mood, and memory.
 We decided to look into research from around the world about how the ECS could help the immune system work at its optimal functionality, and here’s what we learned:

 Cannabinoids, such as CBD, THC and CBG, as well as Terpenes such as Caryophyllene & Myrcene interact with the endocannabinoid receptors already present throughout our body.
 So far, the two most researched ECS receptors are the CB1 and CB2 receptors.

-A study, by researchers at Department of Pharmacology & Toxicology in Michigan State University, conducted on mice and rats found that the CB2 receptor is the predominant cannabinoid receptor in the immune system and is expressed on T cells, which actively participate in the immune response.
+A study, by researchers at the Department of Pharmacology & Toxicology in Michigan State University, conducted on mice and rats found that the CB2 receptor is the predominant cannabinoid receptor in the immune system and is expressed on T cells, which actively participate in the immune response.